juhasev/sample-ninja-help/subpanel-settings-security.md

 the sub-panel locales, or outside their own locale, they are terminated and shown the **Outside country** landing page.

-### IP address

-Enforces that a panelist starts and finishes a project from the same IP address.
-If the address changes part-way through, the panelist is terminated and shown the **Security check failed** landing page.

-> This is the check most likely to affect real panelists, so consider your audience before leaving
-> it on.
-A mobile respondent moving between wifi and mobile data, a laptop that reconnects, or a
-> home connection that is issued a new address mid-survey will all change IP address without any
-> dishonest intent.
-It is strict by design: switch it off if you see genuine respondents being
-> rejected for **Security check failed** and their sessions look otherwise normal.

 ### Fingerprint mismatch

 Enforces that a panelist starts and finishes a project on the same device.
 Rejected panelists are